 How does Google know how to rank a web page from my website in the search results?
 Seems like a simple enough question.
 After all Google processes billions of searches every day.

-Search engines can always scan the words and phrases on the page, but how do they know which ones are most important?
-Two of the key elements that Google looks at – SEO Page Titles and SEO Page Descriptions – are not actually visible on the web page that readers see.
+However, two of the key elements that Google looks at – SEO Titles and SEO Meta Descriptions – are not actually visible on the web page that readers see.

 To begin to understand this process you need to enter the world of meta tags, meta data, SEO titles and SEO descriptions.